X.com (bank)

 X.com was an American online bank founded by Ed Ho, Harris Fricker, Elon Musk, and Christopher Payne in 1999 in Palo Alto, California.
-It merged with competitor Confinity in 2000, retaining the X.com name, and the company changed its name to PayPal in 2001.
-Starting in 2023, the x.com domain began to be used for Twitter, which was acquired by Elon Musk in 2022 and subsequently rebranded to X.
+It merged with competitor Confinity in March 2000, retaining the X.com name, and the company changed its name to PayPal in 2001.

+X.com was conceived as a broad online financial-services platform, offering internet-based banking services and person-to-person payments rather than only a payment-transfer product.

+In 2022, Elon Musk acquired Twitter and rebranded it to X. The network started using the x.com domain in 2023.

 Business model

 X.com developed and operated a financial services website with banking services provided by First Western National Bank, an FDIC-insured bank in La Jara, Colorado.
 The company was initially funded by Elon Musk and Greg Kouri, who went on to fund Musk's later ventures: Tesla and SpaceX.

 Customers were not assessed fees or overdraft penalties.
 New member referrals were rewarded with a $20 cash card and a $10 card for each new sign-up.
 These features were unique for their time.
 For instance, customers could send money to another person by entering their email address into X.com.
 Additionally, customers could open an account strictly with online registration with no need to mail a check.